olafurpg/language-server/docs/overview.md

 - [**Simple installation**](#simple-installation): importing a project should be simple and require as few steps as possible.
-- [**Robust navigation**](#robust-navigation): goto definition should work everywhere, even for Java dependencies.
+- [**Robust navigation**](#robust-navigation): goto definition should work everywhere, including for external Scala/Java dependencies.
 - [**Low CPU and memory usage**](#low-cpu-and-memory-usage): indexing should run in the background and not get in your way from coding.